 Hope not hate

-The CSP is working hard in a variety of existing and new fora, influencing channels to tackle race discrimination at work for CSP members.
+The CSP is working hard in a variety of influencing channels to tackle race discrimination at work for CSP members.

 Here are just some examples in the NHS:

 We seek to influence government policies and join in anti-racism campaigns via our affiliation to the TUC.
 For example, through the annual Black Workers’ Conference – which CSP members attend, including presenting motions and engaging in debates.
-We also feed into the newly formed Anti-Racism Taskforce and participate in events that celebrate the role of BAME workers in the NHS.
+We also feed into the newly formed Anti-Racism Taskforce and participate in events that celebrate the role of Black, Asian and minority ethnic workers in the NHS.

 We are also supporting members’ ability to identify and tackle discrimination in a variety of ways:

-- Diversity networks: CSP Director Claire Sullivan briefed diversity network members in March 2021 on equality law, workplace rights and union support.
-If you are a diversity network member and would like to access this, please get in touch with Gill Feldman
+CSP director Claire Sullivan briefed diversity network members in March 2021 on equality law, workplace rights and union support.
+If you are a diversity network member and would like to access this, please get in touch with Gill Feldman.

-· Resources: We updated and disseminated new information on workplace rights with respect to racism discrimination in the workplace
+We updated and disseminated new information on workplace rights with respect to racism discrimination in the workplace.